The Inbetweeners Movie

-The Inbetweeners Movie, known simply as The Inbetweeners in North America, is a 2011 British coming-of-age teen adventure comedy film based on the E4 sitcom The Inbetweeners, written by series creators Damon Beesley and Iain Morris and directed by Ben Palmer.
+The Inbetweeners Movie (known simply as The Inbetweeners in North America) is a 2011 British coming-of-age teen adventure comedy film based on the E4 sitcom The Inbetweeners, written by series creators Damon Beesley and Iain Morris and directed by Ben Palmer.

 The film follows the misadventures of a group of teenage friends on holiday in Malia after the end of their final year at school together, and was intended as an ending to the TV series.
 It stars Simon Bird, Joe Thomas, James Buckley and Blake Harrison.
 The Inbetweeners Movie was released on 17 August 2011 in the UK and Ireland by Entertainment Film Distributors, to favourable reviews, although its later release in the United States received mixed reviews from American critics.
 It was a considerable commercial success, setting the record for the biggest opening weekend for a comedy film in the UK.
 A sequel, The Inbetweeners 2, was released on 6 August 2014.

 Plot

 Teenage friends Will McKenzie, Simon Cooper, Jay Cartwright, and Neil Sutherland finish their A-levels and prepare to leave Rudge Park Comprehensive.
+Jay's grandfather dies and Simon's girlfriend, Carli, breaks up with him.

-To celebrate, the boys decide to go on a "lads holiday" together to Malia, Crete.
-Arriving in the country, the boys find their accommodation to be a rundown hostel, and venture out later to experience the country's nightlife.
-In the town centre, the boys are tricked by a rep into visiting a deserted bar, and they meet a group of four girls who are holidaying: Alison, Lucy, Lisa, and Jane.
-While their initial meeting and conversations do not go smoothly—and Alison is already in a relationship with a local Greek waiter called Nicos—the girls arrange to meet the boys again at the girl's hotel the following day.
-Simon sees his former girlfriend Carli across the street, but is introduced to her new love interest, James, a cocky, arrogant club rep. Carli reveals that she is going to an all-day boat party later in the week before she returns to England, and Simon promises to meet her there.
+To celebrate finishing school and take Simon and Jay's minds off their grief, the boys take a holiday together to Malia, Crete.
+Arriving in Greece and being forced to spend the coach ride with chanting Burnley F.C. supporters, the boys find their accommodation to be a rundown hotel, and venture out to experience Malia's nightlife.
+In the town centre, the boys are tricked into visiting a deserted bar, and meet a group of four girls who are holidaying: Alison, Lucy, Lisa, and Jane.
+Will and Alison bond over their shared humour, Simon tells Lucy all about Carli to her frustration, and Neil and Lisa sit in awkward silence.
+To Jay's annoyance, Jane, the most overweight girl of the group, takes an interest in him.

+While their initial meeting does not go smoothly, and Alison is already in a relationship with a local Greek waiter called Nicos, the girls arrange to meet the boys again at the girls' hotel the following day.
+Simon sees Carli, but is introduced to her new love interest, James, a cocky and arrogant club rep. Carli reveals that she is going to an all-day boat party later in the week, and Simon promises to meet her there.
+Neil reveals he chose Malia after Carli had mentioned she was going.
+Will and Simon return to the hotel while Jay and Neil stay out.